quintanar401/kdb-wc/README.md

 There are attributes that `kdb-query` understands on its target elements:
 * `k-append` - on text elements defines how the new result is added.
 Possible values: 'top', 'bottom', 'overwrite'.
-* `k-content-type` - text or html, how the result is added to an element: as html or text.
+* `k-content-type` - text or html, how the result is added to the element: as html or text.
 * `k-id` - this id can be used to link other components to `kdb-query`.

 Api: